notoriaga/issue-bot/README.md

 ### GitHub

 Click the **Link Resource** button.
-You'll be asked to install the **Build on Standard Library** application onto your account, or an organiztion that you have access to.
+You'll be asked to install the **Build on Standard Library** application onto your account, or an organization that you have access to.

 ### Slack